 In this article, we’ll discuss everything you need to know about busbar supports, including their purpose, how they’re made, and what sizes and types are available.
 We’ll also touch on the benefits of using glass-reinforced polyamide in their construction and some of the industry specifications that cover their use.
 Finally, we’ll provide an overview of where busbar supports are manufactured.

-A busbar clamp is another piece of metal that clamps onto the busbar.
-Some people use the terms busbar supports and busbar clamps interchangeably, but typically speaking, a busbar clamp is a piece of metal that clamps onto the busbar.
+Due to peoples experience and they may use the terms busbar supports and busbar clamps interchangeably, but typically speaking, a busbar clamp is a piece of metal that clamps onto the busbar.

 The size of the support is often decided by the phase centre of the support.
 If you look at Termate’s busbar support ranges like the VMS (Versatile Mounting Support) each phase is a single VMS block rather than a multiple phase block and can be used at whatever phase centre a customer needs, but we also offer spacers that allow them to have a set phase centre to achieve higher fault ratings.